Li-Fi

-Li-Fi (also written as LiFi) is a wireless communication technology which utilizes light to transmit data and position between devices.
+Li-Fi (commonly referred to as LiFi) is a wireless communication technology which utilizes light to transmit data and position between devices.
 The term was first introduced by Harald Haas during a 2011 TEDGlobal talk in Edinburgh.

-Li-Fi is a light communication system that is capable of transmitting data at high speeds over the visible light, ultraviolet, and infrared spectrums.
-In its present state, only LED lamps can be used for the transmission of data in visible light.

-In terms of its end user, the technology is similar to Wi-Fi — the key technical difference being that Wi-Fi uses radio frequency to induce a voltage in an antenna to transmit data, whereas Li-Fi uses the modulation of light intensity to transmit data.
-Li-Fi is able to function in areas otherwise susceptible to electromagnetic interference (e.g. aircraft cabins, hospitals, or the military).
+Unlike Wi-Fi, which uses radio frequency to induce an electric tension in an antenna to transmit data, Li-Fi uses the modulation of light intensity to transmit data.
+Li-Fi is able to function in areas otherwise susceptible to electromagnetic interference (e.g. aircraft cabins, hospitals, or military applications).

-Bg-Fi is a Li-Fi system consisting of an application for a mobile device, and a simple consumer product, like an IoT (Internet of Things) device, with color sensor, microcontroller, and embedded software.
-Light from the mobile device display communicates to the color sensor on the consumer product, which converts the light into digital information.
-Light-emitting diodes enable the consumer product to communicate synchronously with the mobile device.

 Technology details

 Li-Fi is a derivative of optical wireless communications (OWC) technology, which uses light from light-emitting diodes (LEDs) as a medium to deliver network, mobile, high-speed communication in a similar manner to Wi-Fi.
-The Li-Fi market was projected to have a compound annual growth rate of 82% from 2013 to 2018 and to be worth over $6 billion per year by 2018.
-However, the market has not developed as such and Li-Fi remains with a niche market.

 Visible light communications (VLC) works by switching the current to the LEDs off and on at a very high speed, beyond the human eye's ability to notice.
-Technologies that allow roaming between various Li-Fi cells, also known as handover, may allow to seamlessly transition between Li-Fi.
-The light waves cannot penetrate walls which translates to a much shorter range, and a lower hacking potential, relative to Wi-Fi.
-Direct line of sight is not always necessary for Li-Fi to transmit a signal and light reflected off walls can achieve 70 Mbit/s.
+The light waves cannot penetrate walls which translates to a shorter range and a lower potential of interception relative to Wi-Fi.
+Direct line of sight is not always necessary for Li-Fi to transmit a signal as light may reflect off walls, mirrors or other reflective objects.